Skip to Content

 O

-Original Roadhouse Grill – Kids eat free all day on Tuesdays with the purchase of an adult meal.
-Throwing peanut shells on the floor and not having to pick them up will make you feel like a kid again.
+Original Roadhouse Grill — You can become a member of their rewards program and get a $10 gift just for joining.
+You’ll also earn points you can use for tasty rewards.
+And throwing peanut shells on the floor and not having to pick them up will make you feel like a kid again.

 P

-Panda Express – Kids can eat almost for free at Panda Express, and adults will feel guilt free with the healthier Cub Meal choices.
-For less than $7, you can order a protein-rich meal with vegetables, apple slices, a starch, and a bottle of water or juice.
+Panda Express — Kids can eat almost for free at Panda Express, and adults will feel guilt-free with the healthier Cub Meal choices.
+For a little over $7, you can order a protein-rich meal with vegetables, apple slices, a starch, and a bottle of water or juice.
+You can also join their rewards program for additional savings!

 Q

-Quiznos – Quick, name me a restaurant that begins with Q in Los Angeles?
+Quiznos — Quick, name me a restaurant that begins with Q in Los Angeles?
 Chances are, it’s Quiznos, and while their kids’ meal deals aren’t free, they are still less than $10 for everything from beverages to dessert.
-Choose a sandwich or flatbread, chips or a cookie, and a kids’ drink for $9.50.
+Choose a sandwich or flatbread, chips or a cookie, and a kids’ drink for $9.50 or less.

 R